SeisComP3/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

 * access to restricted networks and stations is only granted through the ``queryauth`` method

-The data streams exposed by this service may be restrict by defining an inventory filter, see section :ref:`sec-inv-filter`.
+The data channels exposed by this service may be restrict by defining an inventory filter, see section :ref:`sec-inv-filter`.

 Service Configuration